jeroennoten/Laravel-AdminLTE/README.md

 ## 5. Artisan Console Commands

 This package provides some artisan commands in order to manage its resources.
 These commands are explained in the next sections.
+First, we going to give a little summary of the available resources, they are distinguished by a key name:

+- __`assets`__: The set of AdminLTE required assets, including dependencies like `Bootstrap` and `jQuery`.
+- __`config`__: The package configuration file.
+- __`translations`__: The set of translations files used by the package.
+- __`auth_views`__: A set of AdminLTE styled authentication views to replace the Laravel default ones.
+- __`basic_views`__: A home blade view that shows a basic template usage.
+- __`basic_routes`__: Routes definitions for the authentication scaffolding.
+- __`main_views`__: The set of package blade views that, in conjunction, provides the main layout you usually will extend.

 ### 5.1 The `adminlte:install` Command